Think you’re getting enough sleep? You might want to think again because this test will make you realize how much sleep you’re actually missing.

 Many people are unaware to the fact that being dehydrated can actually cause one to snore at night.
 Secretions in your nose and soft palate become stickier when you’re dehydrated, which can directly cause a person to snore more.
 Healthy women should guzzle down about 2.5 litres of total water (both from all drinks and food) a day; whilst men require about 4 litres of water a day.

-Sleep Woes – How to Deal with a Snoring Partner
+Sleep Woes – How to Cope and Deal with a Snoring Partner

 Should you take sleep aids on a flight?
 According to Aneesa Das, M.D., a sleep medicine specialist at the Ohio State University, you can skip medication if you’re only on a short trip (just stay awake instead), and reserve it for those overnight flights when you’re jumping across multiple time zones.
 Some pills are stronger than others, and some have side effects that may outweigh the extra sleep.
 Here’s what to know about three common medications.